Superior Capsular Reconstruction Surgeon

-Superior capsular reconstruction (SCR) is a recently-developed surgery technique for repairing massive, irreparable rotator cuff tears.
+Superior capsular reconstruction (SCR) is a recently-developed surgery technique for treating massive, irreparable rotator cuff tears.
 The superior capsule is the upper part of the capsular lining of the shoulder joint.
-The procedure utilizes a graft from the superior glenoid (top of the joint) to create an anchor between the shoulder socket and the head of the upper arm bone (humerus).
-Dr. James Mazzara, shoulder surgeon, uses this type of graft to restore continuity to the capsule and mechanical balance to the joint for patients in Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities.
+The procedure utilizes a graft called a dermal allograft or cadaver skin graft which is attached (anchored) between the upper end of the glenoid (shoulder socket) and the upper end of the humeral head (the bone of the arm).
+Dr. James Mazzara, shoulder surgeon, uses this type of graft to recreate the upper capsule of the shoulder lost to a long-standing rotator cuff tear for patients in Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities.

 When is Superior Capsular Reconstruction Used?

 In some patients rotator cuff tears can be massive, causing pain, weakness and the complete inability to move or raise their arm.
 In some cases, tendon tears can be very large and can retract, making them irreparable.
-In the past, surgical techniques used to address massive tears included tendon transfer or patch graft surgery.
-However, the lack of upper-shoulder stability with a rotator cuff injury can narrow the space for passage of the rotator cuff tendons under the acromion.
+In selected cases, surgical techniques used to address massive tears included tendon transfer or patch graft surgery.
+However, the loss of function of certain parts of the rotator cuff (the supraspinatus tendon) can result in a loss of balance of the muscle forces around the shoulder and, as a result, the head of the humerus will migrate closer to the acromion.
+This results in a grinding (called crepitus) when the acromion abrades the humeral head.
+This can lead to worsening of the tear and the development of osteoarthritis.
+In more advanced cases, this is called cuff tear arthropathy.
 This results in unwanted mechanical abrasion of the tendon, making the original tear worse.
 SRC helps hold the ball of the arm bone (humeral head) into the socket (glenoid) of the shoulder.
-Studies have shown Superior capsular reconstruction restores stability to the shoulder joint, resulting in less pain and better function for patients.
+Studies have shown superior capsular reconstruction restores stability and balance to the shoulder joint, resulting in less pain and better function for patients.

 Are you a candidate for superior capsular reconstruction?